 Cerebral Visual Impairment (CVI) is the name given when someone is unable to see well, or can't fully understand what they are seeing, due to some parts of the brain not working as they should.
-This is the result of a baby's brain having been damaged, or not developing in the usual way.
+As with cerebral palsy, this is the result of a baby's brain having been damaged, or not developing in the usual way.
 The child doesn't see well, even though the eyes are often working well.
 The brain is unable to make full sense of the picture the eyes are sending it.

-Different children are affected in different ways depending on which areas of the brain are damaged, or not fully developed.
 All children with CVI are not the same, and vision can vary from having difficulty with only one thing, like recognising faces, to having no sight at all.
 In most cases, once the damage has happened it does not get worse.
 As they grow and develop children usually learn to use their vision in better ways.

 This condition used to be called cortical visual impairment.

-What Are The Causes of Cerebral Visual Impairment?
+What are the causes of Cerebral Palsy and Cerebral Visual Impairment?

-There are many different causes of damage to the 'vision' parts of the brain.
+There are many different causes of damage to the 'movement' parts and the 'vision' parts of the brain.
 The problem is most often present from birth, but can sometimes happen later in the child's life.